Everything you need to know about PHO…

 As you probably know, THC is responsible for the typical marijuana ‘high’ while CBD is associated with numerous health benefits.
 Terpenes are also thought to have a whole range of benefits and when combined with cannabinoids, may contribute to the ‘entourage effect.’

 Both PHO and BHO are known to effectively extract cannabinoids without causing too much damage to the terpenes in the plant.
-This is advantageous since the compounds in weed are thought to work better in combination than in isolation.
+This process is advantageous since the compounds in weed are thought to work better in combination than in isolation.